-- Failure to lodge taxation returns or activity statements.
+- failure to lodge taxation returns or activity statements (BAS)

-- Failure to pay tax or remit the tax deductions of employees.
+- failure to pay tax or remit the tax deduction of employees